SuperWAN vs. BadWAN: Is SD-WAN Better than MPLS?

 Let’s park this one for a while.
 Network connoisseurs have a similar debate of their own.
 Should they put their money on SuperWAN?
 Or BadWAN?

 Confused?
 Allow me to rephrase — should they put their money on Software defined wide area networking (SuperWAN) or Multiprotocol Label Switching (BadWAN).
+We are talking SD WAN vs MPLS.
 While MPLS has reigned as the go-to choice of connectivity for enterprises — things have changed over the years.
 Especially with the advent of cloud technology, that led to the rise of SuperWAN.

 If you ask us, we will place our bets on SuperWAN.
 Any day, every day, and twice on Sundays.